PredictiveEcology/quickPlot/cran-comments.md

 ## R CMD check results

-There are no errors, warnings, or notes in any of the above.
+There are no errors, or warningsin any of the above.

-There were 1 NOTE, which is not a new note for this package:
+There are 2 NOTEs, which are not new notes for this package:

     Package suggested but not available for checking: 'fastshp'